Have you ever been completely and utterly immersed in a task?

 Flow theory became of interest to positive psychology researchers Jacob Getzels and Mihaly Csikszentmihalyi when they were studying the creative process during the ‘60s (Getzels & Csikszentmihalyi, 1976).

-Watching an artist at work, Csikszentmihalyi became intrigued by their single-minded, unique focus, and persistence to continue with the painting, in spite of any discomfort, tiredness, or hunger.
+Watching an artist at work, Csikszentmihalyi became intrigued by their single-minded, unique focus, and persistence to continue with the painting, despite any discomfort, tiredness, or hunger.
 On finishing the painting, however, the artist entirely ceased showing any interest in the completed work.

 Csikszentmihalyi (1975) then took his research into other fields, looking at the circumstances and subjective nature of this enjoyment-related phenomenon in dancers and chess players, to name a few.
 It became apparent that the Flow state was brought about by at least two key things: goals and feedback.